itamos-ism/itamos/docs/source/3d-pdr/heating.rst

 Heating Processes
 =================

-This file documents the heating terms implemented in the ``CALC_HEATING`` subroutine of the 3D-PDR code.
+The file ``heatingfunctions.F90`` documents the heating terms implemented in the ``CALC_HEATING`` subroutine of the 3D-PDR code.
 Each heating mechanism contributes to the total volumetric heating rate of the gas (:math:`\mathrm{erg\ cm^{-3}\ s^{-1}}`) at a given grid cell, based on the